madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 Also, I value structure and order.
 I want to be able to understand my own themes in the future, but I also want subsequent developers to get along with the code I wrote.

 ### Plugins I usually install

+I only install plugins from large, secure companies that provide reliable and immediate patches as soon as a security vulnerability or an incompatibility with the latest WordPress version appears.
+Everything else I prefer to regulate myself, directly in the theme or as a custom made plugin.
+Basically, the website should get by with as few plugins as possible.

 [ACF Pro](https://www.advancedcustomfields.com/pro/) is on every Website I build.
 So is [Yoast SEO](https://yoast.com/wordpress/plugins/seo/), [WP Rocket Pro](https://wp-rocket.me/es/) and [Siteground Security](https://www.siteground.com/blog/sg-security/).